How codeless web development is changing the world of application software development

 Such a fundamental change in operational behaviors dictates that project management processes keep up.
 Fusion Teams today are experimenting with new approaches to project management, like Agile Codeless that have been purposely engineered to keep up with the development cadence of Fusion Teams and No-Code app development, that today are creating apps in days and weeks that would’ve taken months and years only a few years ago.

-A natural evolution in enterprise computing technology
+Application Fabrics are a natural evolution in enterprise computing technology

 What makes this transition possible is Enterprise Applications Fabric technology.
 An Applications Fabric (AppFabric) is a cloud Platform-as-a-Service (PaaS) equipped to design, deploy and run countless software bots and applications.
 It facilities the replication, scaling and operational performance management of published applications, while managing their life-cycle from birth to death.
 Using an AppFabric, it is left to the IT team to frame the fundamental user experience design rules, together with end-point security, core data tables, etc. This means Business Analysts operate within a suitably constrained and monitored ‘creative bubble’ determined by the IT experts of the enterprise.